ericvolp12/practical-observability/src/observability/metrics/instrumenting_go.md

 Fantastic!
 Now we have **which routes** are called in a time period, **how many times** they're called, and **what status code** they return.
 All we're missing is **how long** they take to handle, which will require us to use a `Histogram` instead of a `Counter`.

-To track response latency, we can refactor our existing metric instead of creating another one since `Histograms` also track the total number of observations in the series, they act as a `CounterVec` with a built-in label for the top boundary of the bucket.
+To track response latency, we can refactor our existing metric instead of creating another one since `Histograms` also track the total number of observations in the series, they act as a `CounterVec` with a built-in label (`le`) for the upper boundary of each bucket.

 Let's redefine our `reqCounter` and rename it to `reqLatency`: